epswartz/DiscordEventBot/README.md

 # DiscordEventBot 1.1.0-beta
 A bot for scheduling and handling events on a discord server.
-Will allow people to manage (create, update, delete, etc) events, post their status, query for details of the event later, and will send reminders about the event via discord DMs.
+Allows people to manage (create, update, delete, etc) events, post their status, query for details of the event later, and sends reminders about the event via discord DMs.

 - [Features](#features)
 - [Using the Publicly Deployed Bot](#using-the-publicly-deployed-bot)